Szxro/General__Notes/C#/JwtAdvanced.md

     */

     var urlCallback = _url.generateURL("Account","AuthOutsiders", "", returnUrl);
-    //by default the url will be null var properties = _signIn.ConfigureExternalAuthenticationProperties(provider, urlCallback);
+    //by default the url just contain the controller and the method and the returnUrl is null var properties = _signIn.ConfigureExternalAuthenticationProperties(provider, urlCallback);
     //this are the auth properties
     return Challenge(properties,provider);